Integrating with Cocoapods

 CCPA

-The intention of the California Consumer Privacy Act of 2018 (CCPA) is to protect the personal information of California residents.
-CCPA applies to all companies doing business in California.
-If a California resident uses an app developer’s mobile app, CCPA applies to the developer and every company that processes the personal information of the app’s users.
+The California Consumer Privacy Act of 2018 (CCPA) protects the personal information of California residents and applies to all companies operating in California.
+If a California resident uses a mobile app developer's app, CCPA applies to the developer and every company that processes the personal information of the app's users.

-For more information about CCPA, refer to the IAB CCPA Compliance Framework.
+For more information on CCPA and DT's practices, see the DT Resource Page and IAB CCPA Compliance Framework.

 CCPA API